-zero There may be multiple forward-zone: clauses.
-Each with a name: and of zero or more hostnames or IP addresses.
-For the forward zone this list as of nameservers is used to forward the queries to.
-The servers listed forward-host: and forward-addr: have to handle further recursion for the query.
-Thus, those servers are not authority servers, but are (just like unbound is) recursive servers too; unbound does not perform recursion itself for the forward zone, it lets the remote server do it.
+There may be multiple forward-zone: clauses.
+Each with a name: and zero or more hostnames or IP addresses.
+For the forward zone this list of nameservers is used to forward the queries to.
+The servers listed as forward-host: and forward-addr: have to handle further recursion name: <domain name> Name of the forward zone.

+for

+the query.
+Thus, those servers are not authority servers, but

+are

+(just like unbound is) recursive servers too; unbound does not

+perform

+recursion itself for the forward zone, it lets the remote server do

+it.

 Class IN is assumed.
-A forward-zone entry with name "." and a forward-addr target will forward all queries to that other server (unless it can answer from the cache).
+A forward-zone entry with name "." and a

+forward-addr target will forward all queries to that other server

+(unless

+it can answer from the cache).